karatelabs/karate/README.md

 ```

 ### Tags And Examples
-A little-known capability of the Cucumber / Gherkin syntax is to be able to tag even specific rows in a bunch of examples !
+A little-known capability of the Gherkin syntax is to be able to tag even specific rows in a bunch of examples !
 You have to repeat the `Examples` section for each tag.
 The example below combines this with the advanced features described above.

 ```cucumber
 Scenario Outline: examples partitioned by tag